...

 I love turning sorting activities into games by simply hiding the animals.
 Your child’s age will determine how well you hide these animals throughout a room.
 After cutting all the animals out I use rolled masking tape to stick them to any surface while the kids are in another room.

-Once all is hidden, the kiddos return and they must find each one.
+Then, the kiddos return and they must find each one.
 I help my child sort the animals to the appropriate habitat correctly as they find them.
 Once all are found, and sorted, we hide them again.
-As we repeat this, and my kiddos could do it all day, they begin to memorize the characteristics of each animal and which habitat they are adapted for.
+As we repeat this, and my kiddos could do it all day, they begin to memorize the characteristics of each animal.
+In addition, the habitat they are adapted for.

-Additional tips for animal habitats for kindergarten sorting activity.
+Additional tips for the animal habitats for kindergarten sorting activity.

-To help keep the animals sturdy with the tape I print and laminate them before cutting out and hiding.
+To help keep the animals sturdy with the tape I print and laminate them before cutting out.
 You can also opt not to use the ink to print the environment pictures in the printable and simply print the animals.
 Then use different colors of construction paper for the environments of the habitats.

 Another tip is to begin with all the animals already sorted on the mats and describe the habitats.
 This can also kickstart the memorizing of where each animal belongs.
 Reading the books mentioned above can also expedite this process.